RemoQuality/timecamp-v2.1-desktop-app/README.md

 Where `Xcode` is [generator of your choosing](https://cmake.org/cmake/help/v3.1/manual/cmake-generators.7.html), and `cmake-build-xcode` is where project files will be created.

 Now you can open it in your IDE of choice.

-#### Updating enviroment info
-To compile our code you need to make a `CMakeProjectConfig.cmake` file.
-Copy and rename `CMakeProjectConfig.cmake.example` and modify the path to Path to Qt precompiled libs.
-You can also add path to Qt to the `PATH` enviroment variable - it will help with packaging installer and signing the binaries.

 Now you are ready to go!